RocketChat/Rocket.Chat/.changeset/serious-cats-fetch.md

 '@rocket.chat/meteor': patch
 ---

-Fixed a problem that would prevent private apps to be shown on air-gapped environments
+Fixed a problem that would prevent private apps from being shown on air-gapped environments